-Or, for a lighter underwater activity, take a ride on the Reefdancer, Maui’s glass bottom boat.
+Or, for a lighter underwater activity, take a ride on the Reefdancer, Maui’s glass-bottom boat.
 Head out to the reef just off Lahaina and enjoy fish, octopus, and possibly reef shark sightings.
 The boat has divers underwater that show you the different creatures and this is a great way to see what’s underwater from the comfort of a boat.

 6. Learn to Surf

-Downtown Lahaina truly has it all, including an excellent spot for beginning and intermediate surfers.
+Downtown Lahaina truly has it all, including an excellent spot for beginner and intermediate surfers.
 If you’ve always wanted to learn to surf, you can find plenty of surf lesson options right in town.
 They’ll take you just past the harbor to the popular surf spot Breakwall, where you can learn to surf on some smaller waves or paddle out for the larger break to improve your skills.

 There are plenty of surf lesson options to choose from, but we like Maui Wave Riders.